 What potatoes are best for potato salad?

 • Waxy Potatoes: Red potatoes or fingerling potatoes are best.
-They have a nice, smooth texture, and they hold their shape after boiling.
-Red are my favorite for Healthy Potato Salad.
+They have a nice, smooth texture and hold their shape after boiling.
+I love red potatoes for Healthy Potato Salad.

-• Yukon Gold: These potatoes are a nice bridge between waxy and starchy potatoes; they maintain their structure and work well.
+• Yukon Gold: Golden potatoes work well, and they are a bridge between the waxy and starchy because they are creamy once cooked but still maintain their structure.

-• Starchy Potatoes: I advise against using starchy potatoes like Idaho or russets.
+• Starchy Potatoes: I advise against starchy potatoes like Idaho or russets.
 They tend to break down while boiling, making them perfect for mashed potatoes, but they don’t work as well for this side.
-If using russet potatoes, be sure to the peel the skin before boiling them.
+If using russet potatoes, peel the skin before cooking them.

 How long should I boil potatoes for potato salad?

-When using petite potatoes, you will need to boil them in water for 10-25 minutes until they are fork-tender.
-The cooking time varies based on the size of potatoes used.
+When using petite potatoes, boil them in water for 10-25 minutes until they are fork-tender.
+The cooking time varies based on the size of the potatoes used.

 - Stockpot, 5-quart